rsmp-nordic/rsmp/documentation/task_and_connections.md

 If one of these tasks fails, e.g. has an uncaught exception, we can restart that task, instead of breaking everything.
 This is similar to the Elixir/Erlang principle of letting it fail, then restarting form a known good state.
 But we would need to ensure that we monitor and log such errors and restarts, so that bugs can be fixed.

+## Supervisor Trees
+A supervisor inherits from job, and has a list of jobs.
+A job runs the actual work inside an Async task.